 Contemplating a change of career or have suddenly found yourself working in the insurance industry?

-For present purposes, let us assume that the end consumer (the insured) is a company or some other type of corporate entity, rather than Average Joe Citizen buying domestic house or car insurance for themselves.
+For present purposes, let us assume that the end consumer (the insured) is a company or some other type of corporate entity, rather than mums and dads buying domestic house or car insurance for themselves.

 In a commercial insurance context, the principles are still similar to buying domestic insurance, however the customer usually buys insurance cover from a broker who, in turn, sources the insurance required from an underwriter.